sokolitdev/Azure-Verified-Modules/docs/content/specs/shared/_index.md

 #### ID: PMNFR3 - Category: Composition - Use other Pattern Modules to Build a Pattern Module

+{{< hint type=important >}}
+REVIEW.
+Proposal: keep, but add that consuming pattern owner is responsible to update its pattern module when used pattern module is updated and its older version is no longer supported.
+{{< /hint >}}

 A Pattern Module **MAY** contain and be built using other AVM Pattern Modules.
 A Pattern Module **MUST NOT** contain references to non-AVM modules.

 <br>